How Can Therapy Help with Anxiety?

 parts that numb or distract when it all feels like too much

-The goal in this work isn’t to silence these anxious parts, but to relate to them differently; with curiosity, compassion, and respect.
+The goal in this work isn’t to silence these anxious parts, but to relate to them differently; with curiosity and compassion.
+It might sound surprising, but we actually want to befriend it and learn from it!

-As your core Self ( this is IFS lingo) becomes more present, these parts no longer have to carry the full burden alone.
+As your core Self (this is IFS lingo for your calm and compassionate essence) becomes more present, these parts no longer have to carry the full burden alone.

-Over time, the system softens.
-The anxiety doesn’t disappear but it doesn’t have to stay on high alert.
+Over time, the system can soften.
+The anxiety doesn’t disappear but it doesn’t have to stay on high alert and dominate everything in your life.
 This makes space for more ease, flexibility, and a deeper sense of internal safety.

 helping your body feel safe again